Aethodia/Legislation/Legislation/Law/LegalTextualSpec.rst

         #.  …has 30 [1]_ or fewer characters (not counting '.rst').

-        #.  …is unique among all other laws.
+        #.  …is unique among all other laws [7]_.

-    #.  …have an internal structure as per the following:
+    #.  …start with a level-one header, whose text should be identical to its filename withou '.rst'.

+    #.  …have 3 level-two sections:

         #.
-The first section should be entitled 'Abstract', and it…
+The first…

+            #.  …must be entitled "Abstract".

             #.  …should summarize what the law does.